 - Tip: Remote possibility of interviewing soon?
 Take suit to dry cleaners, now.

 - Take a professional binder/portfolio.
-At a minimum, give the impression that you can actually take notes if needed during the interview.
-Here is acceptable vs not acceptable:
+At a minimum, give the impression that you care and can actually take notes if needed.
+Make sure it’s a professional looking binder, not a manila folder or notepad.

-- Put extra resumes in your portfolio.(The one on the left, please)
+- Put extra resumes in your portfolio.(The one on the right, please)

 - You won’t read this tip in a textbook: Get your head right!
 Get your game face on.
 When I visit a client for the first time, Starbucks and turning up the music puts me in a good mood.
 I’m ready to smile and have a friendly conversation with a stranger.
 For some, it might mean complete silence on your drive.
 You do you.